cwuensch/RecStrip/README.md

-  -t:        Remove also the teletext data. (can be combined with -s) -tt <page> Extract subtitles from teletext. (combine with -t to remove ttx)
+  -t:        Remove also the teletext data. (can be combined with -s) -tt <page> Extract subtitles from teletext. (combine with -t to remove ttx) -tx        Extract all teletext pages as text. (uses 8 MB of RAM)

   -x:        Remove packets marked as scrambled. (flag could be wrong!)

   -o1/-o2:   Change the packet size for output-rec:
              1: PacketSize = 188 Bytes, 2: PacketSize = 192 Bytes.

   -v:        View rec information only.
 Disables any other option.

+  -g:        Generate artificial EIT Table from EPG-map.

+  -p:        Fix PAT/PMT of output file.
+Disables any other option.

+  -f:        Fix start time in source inf.
+(Output inf when combined with -p).

+  -d:        Demux first audio track to OutFile_audio.pes (not with -M)

   -M:        Medion Mode: Multiplexes 4 separate PES-Files into output.
              (With InFile=<name>_video.pes, _audio1, _ttx, _epg are used.)